docker-archive/classicswarm/docs/scheduler/filter.md

 Swarm attempts to co-locate the dependent container on the same node.
-If it cannot be done (because the dependent container doesn't exist, or because the node doesn't have enough resources), it will prevent the container creation.
+If it cannot be done (because the dependent container doesn't exist, or because the node doesn't have enough resources), it prevents the container creation.

 The combination of multiple dependencies are honored if possible.
 For instance, if you specify `--volumes-from=A --net=container:B`, the scheduler attempts to co-locate the container on the same node as `A` and `B`.
 If those containers are running on different nodes, Swarm does not schedule the container.